gumieri/ecsctl/README.md

 ## Installation

 All builds are available at the [releases](https://github.com/gumieri/ecsctl/releases) page.
+The program is a single executable and to install it is simply placing it into a directory configured in the `PATH` of the system.

 A simple way to install, if you are using Mac OS or Linux, is to run the commands bellow with elevated permissions (like as `root`):
 ```bash